pandoc-ext/diagram/README.md

   + `mime-type`: the output MIME type that should be produced with this engine.
 This can be used to choose a specific type, or to disable certain output formats.
-For example, the below disables support for PDF output in PlantUML, which can be useful when the necessary libraries are unavailable on a
+For example, the following disables support for PDF output in PlantUML, which can be useful when the necessary libraries are unavailable on a
     system: